dnSpy/dnSpy/README.md

 - All metadata can be edited
 - Edit methods and classes in C# or Visual Basic with IntelliSense, no source code required
 - Add new methods, classes or members in C# or Visual Basic
-- IL editor for low level IL method body editing
+- IL editor for low-level IL method body editing
-- Low level metadata tables can be edited.
+- Low-level metadata tables can be edited.
 This uses the hex editor internally.

 # Hex Editor

 - Click on an address in the decompiled code to go to its IL code in the hex editor
-- Reverse of above, press F12 in an IL body in the hex editor to go to the decompiled code or other high level representation of the bits.
+- The reverse of the above, press F12 in an IL body in the hex editor to go to the decompiled code or other high-level representation of the bits.
 It's great to find out which statement a patch modified.
 - Highlights .NET metadata structures and PE structures
-- Tooltips shows more info about the selected .NET metadata / PE field
+- Tooltips show more info about the selected .NET metadata / PE field
 - Go to position, file, RVA
 - Go to .NET metadata token, method body, #Blob / #Strings / #US heap offset or #GUID heap index
 - Follow references (Ctrl+F12)